4C-Winterberg-e-V/XCO-blog/blog/250823-Final_Information_for_MSR.md

 ::Nimage{imgSrc="/Bilder_Duschen/shower3.jpeg"}
 ::

 ---

-We look forward to welcoming you to Winterberg for an exciting weekend of racing!
+We are looking forward to welcoming you in Winterberg for an exciting weekend of racing!